 In his current role as information systems manager, Clay performs a wide range of tasks including website and software development (in Python and Java), data analysis, video editing and processing, tech support and training for members, and much more.

 Previously, Clay worked for four years as a staff writer and photographer at the Times-Standard newspaper in Eureka, CA, after spending several years as a freelance photographer in the Midwest.
-He has a master's degree in social science from HSU, a bachelor of journalism degree from the University of Missouri, and an associate's degree in computer information systems and business management.
+He has a master's degree in social science from HSU, a bachelor's degree in journalism from the University of Missouri, and an associate's degree in computer information systems and business management.

 In addition to his work at Access Humboldt, Clay teaches classes at College of the Redwoods in digital publishing and computer information systems, and freelances as a writer, editor, photographer and digital media consultant.